Scarabol/ColonyCommandsMod/README.md

 Last but not least players with master permission **mods.scarabol.antigrief** are able to define custom protected areas.
 Use **/antigrief area 10 10** to restrict regular players from changing blocks in an area 10 blocks around your current position.

+## Activity-Tracker

+This mod adds an player activity tracker.
+It updates a last seen timestamp for each player, on each player login, logout or world auto-save.
+Furthermore the total time played is tracked.

+Use **/lastseen [playername]** to view the timestamp for a player.

+Use **/top time** to view a top ranking with the most time played.

 ## Announcements

 This mods adds a welcome message and automatic announcements to the game.